AdobeDocs/analytics.es-ES/help/analyze/activity-map/activitymap-faq.md

 * When user interaction creates new content, any new elements that are found by AppMeasurement to be a link will be added to the **[!UICONTROL Links On Page]** table.
 Activity Map sends a new data request that includes these new links.
 The new links should appear in the **[!UICONTROL Links On Page]** table when the data request is handled by the UI.-->

-**P: ¿Proporciona el mapa de Actividad datos sobre &quot;vistas&quot;?**
+**P: ¿Activity Map proporciona datos sobre &quot;vistas&quot;?**

-A: No, Adobe no realiza el seguimiento de los vínculos que se vieron.
+R: No, Adobe no realiza el seguimiento de los vínculos que se visualizaron.

 **P: ¿Puedo usar Activity Map si antes no he utilizado ClickMap de visitantes en el sitio web?**